mongodb/docs/mongodb/source/utilities/mongoimport.rst

 .. option:: --collection [collection], -c [collection]

-   Use the ``--collection`` option to specify a collection for ``mongorestore`` to restore.
-If you do not specify a "``[collection]``", all collections will be restored or created and data may be overwritten.
-Use this option to restore data into a MongoDB instance that already has data, or to restore only some data in the specified backup.
+   Use the :option:`--collection` option to specify a collection for :option:`mongorestore` to restore.
+If you do not specify a "``[collection]``", all collections will be restored or created.
+Existing data may be overwritten.
+Use this option to restore data into a MongoDB instance that already has data, or to restore only some data in the specified imported data set.

 .. option:: --fields [field1[,filed2]], -f [field1[,filed2]]